Southwest Intervention Fund: Guidelines & Eligibility

 You will need the following items as part of your application:

-Fill out an application for the Southwest Intervention Fund here.
+The Southwest Intervention Fund uses the same application as the National Trust Preservation Fund.
+Projects focused on traditional cultures and located in the Southwest region and will automatically be considered for this fund.
+Click here to access the application.
 (Please note: you will be taken to our grants application system where you will need to create a user profile for your organization.
 This is a separate login than your National Trust login.)
 If you have questions please email us.

 * West Texas is defined as the area west of US Route 281 from the Oklahoma border to San Antonio proper and north of US Route 90 from San Antonio proper to Del Rio.